 The rusty patched bumble bee was named the state bee of Minnesota in 2019.

 The cause of the species’ drastic decline is unknown, but evidence suggests a harmful interaction between a disease-causing pathogen and exposure to pesticides.
-Other threats to the insect include habitat loss and degradation, competition and disease introduction from managed and non-native bees, small population genetics, and climate change climate change
+Other threats to the insect include habitat loss and degradation, competition and disease introduction from managed and non-native bees, small population genetics, and.

 The rusty patched bumble bee lives in colonies, which are formed by solitary queens emerging from overwintering sites.
 The species needs nectar and pollen-producing flowers for food, undisturbed nesting habitat near food sources, and suitable overwintering areas to survive.